-For the most part, a good FICO credit score depends on the current market conditions.
+For the most part, a good FICO® Score depends on the current market conditions.
 Prior to the financial crisis, a 680 was considered good enough to get a good interest rate on many loans.
 Now, many lenders want to see a score of at least 720 to offer you the best deal.

 Generally, though, a credit score below 600 is considered quite poor.
-If you score between 650 and 699, you are considered to have be in the fair to good range.
+If you score between 650 and 699, you are considered to be in the fair to good range.
 Some won’t have a problem with you when you have a score of between 620 and 700, but you probably won’t be offered the best terms.
-A good credit score can mean more than just a good interest rate on a loan: It can also lead to lower insurance premiums and the ability to qualify to move into a better rental.

 A good FAKO credit score varies based on the score you are using.
-Each score has its own scale which can make comparing it to a true FICO score challenging.
+Each score has its own scale which can make comparing it to a FICO® Score challenging.
 It still holds true that the higher the number, the better your score is.
-Most of the FAKO credit scores will show you their version of your credit score on a scale in order to show where you fall in the range of excellent to poor credit.
+Most of the FAKO credit scores will show you their version of your credit score on a scale in order to show where you fall in the range of poor to excellent credit.

 How to Monitor Your Credit Score

 So I've convinced you that keeping track of this number is important?
 Great!

 I bet you're thinking: “But wait . . . what exactly is the best way to track my credit?”

 Don't worry.
 I'm going to make this as easy as possible for you.